open/close all folders

 - Androcles' Lion: He starts treating Kouta better after the latter gives him some food and helps him find a way out of Helheim in #27.

-- Anti-Villain: Type I, for about an episode but his point of view reveals that he's a Type III.
+- Anti-Villain: On our Sliding Scale of Anti-Villains, he's a Noble Anti-Villain for about an episode but his point of view reveals that he's a Well-Intentioned one.

 - Appropriated Appelation: We hear one of the spectators yell "Bravo" in #7, and the rest is history.